dapplets/dapplet-docs/docs/ex08-site-adapter.md

 It is assumed that **all interactions with DOM** happen in the adapters and not in the dapplets.

-So let's go back to our exarcise.
+So let's go back to our exercise.

 :::